Flathead Lake Secchi Dip-in

 Flathead Lake’s incredible water clarity is world renowned and unique, especially as lakes across the world become more polluted and less clear.
 It is important that Flathead Lake participates in this annual Secchi Dip-in, to include our data in nationwide trends but also for us to keep an eye on our lake and watershed.

-If you’re interested in participating in this year’s Secchi Dip-in, contact Amber at amber@flatheadlakers.org or 406-515-9262, for more information or to pick up your Secchi Disk.
+If you’re interested in participating in this year’s Secchi Dip-in, contact us at lakers@flatheadlakers.org or 406-515-9262, for more information or to pick up your Secchi Disk.

 Thank you!